-New

-Good Health

-- 1. Preterm birth

-- 2. Maternal mortality

-- 3. WIC coverage

-- 4. High weight-for-length among WIC recipients

-Modified

-- Breastfeeding -

-Ever Breastfed and at 6 months1

-- 2. Late or No Prenatal Care2

-Strong Families

-- 1. Time in out-of-home placement

-- 2. TANF work exemption

-- 3. State child tax credit

-- 4. State earned income tax credit (EITC)

-1. Maltreatment rate3

-Positive Early Learning Experiences

-- 1. Timeliness of Part C services

-- 2. "At-risk" children included in IDEA Part C eligibility definition or are reported as served

-- 3. Group size

-- 4. Adult/child ratio

-- 5. Teacher qualifications

-- 6. Infant/toddler professional credential

-- 7. State reimburses center-based child care

-- 8. Allocation of CCDBG funds

-Infants/toddlers receiving IDEA Part C services4
+New Modified Good Health Preterm birth Maternal mortality WIC coverage High weight-for-length among WIC recipients Breastfeeding- Ever Breastfed and at 6 months Late or No Prenatal Care Strong Families Time in out-of-home placement TANF work exemption State child tax credit State earned income tax credit (EITC) 1.
+Maltreatment rate Positive Early Learning Experiences Timeliness of Part C services At-risk children included in Part C eligibility definition Group size Adult/child ratio Teacher qualifications Infant/toddler professional credential State reimburses center-based child care Allocation of CCDBG funds Infants/toddlers receiving IDEA Part C services

 - ENHANCED WEBSITE.
 The content and functionality of stateofbabies.org are expanded to make it a more informative and interactive resource.
 We have added materials addressing special topics (e.g., a maternal health and birth outcomes equity brief) and expanding the functionality of the website to provide data by key subgroups (i.e., race/ethnicity, income, and metro/rural).
 Future enhancements will include more advanced data visualization options and related user functions. - ENHANCED RESOURCES.
 The State of Babies Toolkit has been redesigned to enhance usability and updated to reflect new data from the 2020 Yearbook, including disaggregated data that allows users to look beyond averages that can mask significant disparities.
 The toolkit now includes two sections: Advocacy Tools and Planning Tools.
 The suite of Advocacy Tools are designed to support users in communicating Yearbook results and leveraging those results to advocate for the policies and investments babies need to thrive.
-The Planning Tools provide a pathway for states to dig into the data to assess needs and opportunities for infants, toddlers, and families in their state and create a plan to move forward. - 1 Breastfeeding estimates presented in the 2020 Yearbook may not line up with published estimates from the CDC, as the published estimates are based on a birth cohort.
-The public-use data does not have the information needed to calculate birth cohort estimates. - 2 Data for the 2020 Yearbook Late/No Prenatal Care indicator Data for the SoBY 2020 come directly from the CDC Wonder database.
+The Planning Tools provide a pathway for states to dig into the data to assess needs and opportunities for infants, toddlers, and families in their state and create a plan to move forward.

+Breastfeeding estimates presented in the 2020 Yearbook may not line up with published estimates from the CDC, as the published estimates are based on a birth cohort.
+The public-use data does not have the information needed to calculate birth cohort estimates.

+Data for the 2020 Yearbook Late/No Prenatal Care indicator Data for the SoBY 2020 come directly from the CDC Wonder database.
 The 2019 data came from the National Center for Health Statistics report, Timing and Adequacy of Prenatal Care in the United States, 2016.
-This report had not been repeated at the time of the 2020 Yearbook. - 3 For the 2020 Yearbook, maltreatment rate was calculated using the denominator of population estimates published in Child Maltreatment for all age 0-2 instead of the Census population estimates used for the 2019 Yearbook. - 4 For the Part C services calculation in the 2020 Yearbook, a cumulative count for the most recent 12-month period was used, whereas a snapshot was used for the 2019 Yearbook.
+This report had not been repeated at the time of the 2020 Yearbook.

+For the 2020 Yearbook, maltreatment rate was calculated using the denominator of population estimates published in Child Maltreatment for all age 0-2 instead of the Census population estimates used for the 2019 Yearbook.

+For the Part C services calculation in the 2020 Yearbook, a cumulative count for the most recent 12-month period was used, whereas a snapshot was used for the 2019 Yearbook.